NicEastvillage/AutoLeague2/README.md

-match undo                          Undo the last match match list [n]                      Show the latest matches summary [n]                         Create a summary of the last [n] matches help                                Print this message
+match undo                          Undo the last match match list [n]                      Show the latest matches summary [n]                         Create a summary of the last [n] matches retirement list                     Print all bots in retirement retirement retire <bot>             Retire a bot, removing it from play and the leaderboard retirement unretire <bot>           Unretire a bot retirement retireall                Retire all bots help                                Print this message
 ```